Introducing the Keybase Filesystem

 cd /keybase/private/yourname echo 'The brain...it moved again.' > diary.txt

 On a Mac, you could just open the folder in Finder:

 And drag files on in.

-As discussed in our blog post about device keys, until our phone app is ready, you'll be asked to make a paper key.
 This is a full-powered private key.
 It can be used to provision and even rekey.
-Carry it in your wallet if you want to provision new Keybase installs.
+Carry it in your wallet if you want to provision new Keybase installs without requiring an already provisioned device.
 You can make extras with

 keybase paperkey and revoke lost ones with

 The Keybase servers can obviously read everything in

 - what top level folders you're working in (such as